What Financial Advice Do You Need Before Entering a House Lottery Drawing in Australia?

 Does the ATO Tax Lottery Winnings in Australia?

 Short answer: not directly.
 Australia doesn't have a lottery winnings tax — the Australian Taxation Office doesn't treat a prize home as assessable income in the way a salary is.
 That's the good news.
-The more complicated news is that the tax implications don't disappear — they just show up differently, and often later.
+The more complicated news is that tax implications don't disappear — they just show up differently, and often later.

 Stamp Duty: The Bill That Arrives Before You've Unpacked